Annemarie Bolduc

 Garlic Scapes

-It’s late spring, edible flower buds like artichokes and garlic scapes are shooting and I love this garden cooking season!
+It's late spring, and I'm excited about the garden cooking season with edible flower buds such as artichokes and garlic scapes shooting up!
 Yes, garlic scapes are the flower buds of hard-neck garlic plants.
-They are better harvested before flowering so the plant concentrates its energies on clove growth.
+They are better harvested before flowering, which helps the plant concentrate its energies on clove growth.
 While the garlic cloves are not ready to be harvested until the plant's leaves die off in early summer, the scape can substitute traditional garlic.
 Chop the stems and you can smell that garlic already!
 I love their shapes and taste and also the fact that I am able to extend the use of my homegrown garlic all year long by freezing some cloves.
-With 30 garlic plants, I manage quite well as I always finish my frozen cloves as the scapes come up.
-I pick them as needed and by the time I’ve used them all, I am ready to start harvesting the cloves.
+With 30 garlic plants, I manage pretty well as I am always finishing my frozen cloves as the scapes come up.
+I pick them as needed, and by the time I’ve used them all, I am ready to start harvesting the cloves.

 Cooking with garlic scapes • Photography © Bottle and Brush Studio 2020-21